Jacqueline C. Romero: Consumer Financial Protection Bureau, and United States v. Trident Mortgage Company (E.D. Pa.)

 In 2022, Romero, along with prosecutors from NJ and Delaware and attorneys for the CFPB, filed a $20 million consent order in federal court against Trident Mortgage Company.
 The order accused the company of illegal redlining and lending discrimination in Black and Latino neighborhoods.
 The settlement terms included the creation of a $18.4 million fund to help minority home-buyers.

 BakerHostetler

-In July of 2025, Romero joined BakerHostetler as a partner in the firm's litigation practice and a member of the White Collar, Investigations, and Securities Enforcement and Litigation team based in Philadelphia.
+In July 2025, Romero joined BakerHostetler as a partner in the firm's litigation practice and a member of the White Collar, Investigations, and Securities Enforcement and Litigation team based in Philadelphia.